-The Presenter Kiosk has a built in dual boot computer (Mac OS X 10.8, Win 7 Enterprise) and VGA, speaker, and ethernet cables for Laptop driven presentation.
+The Presenter Kiosk has a built in dual boot computer (Mac OS X and Win 7 Enterprise) and DisplayPort, HDMI, and Ethernet cables for Laptop driven presentation.
 The control panel allows you to choose which computer drives the overhead projector.

 I would advise against using the on-board computer for your presentation because the version of the presentation application you've developed your talk with may be different than what's on the presentation computer.